 What happens at your Sunday services?

 Though each has its own style, most include songs appropriate to the service, prayers led from the front, the Bible being read and then applied to life.
 Some services include communion.

 Indeed there are – based on the needs each service is seeking to meet.
 To find out what each one is like follow this link.

 Will I be asked to do anything during a service?

 We want Holy Trinity to be a safe and unthreatening place.
-So although established members may play an active role in services, you will never be asked to do anything you do not want to do.
+So although established members may play an active role in services, you will never be forced to do anything you do not want to do.

 Who can receive communion?

 All who have made a commitment to follow Jesus and received Communion in another setting are welcome to receive Holy Communion, whatever their denominational background.
 The Church of England promotes Baptism as the primary way to express our faith and participate fully in the church family.
 However, if you are not ready to make this commitment or would prefer not to receive Communion you are most welcome to come forward for a blessing, or simply remain in your seat.
 Gluten free bread is available for those who require it.

 Do you collect money during services?